eugbyte/bulk-app/README.md

 Sellers have the discretion to set their own discount schemes, ensuring that sellers can offer a discount that is optimal and sustainable for their business.

 # How to login to the website

+Clear your cookies first, as otherwise, you might cross-site cookies error

 ## Consumer
 * **username:** TestConsumer
 * **password:** TestPassword